Holoai-ux/Holoai_Fbagent/readme.md

 		find me a brewery near downtown san francisco.
 ```

-After receiving the command, Optimist Prime would ask for your location.
+After receiving the command, Holoai_Fbagent would ask for your location.
 You can input either a text/voice-based **location name** or send your **exact GPS location** (with Facebook Messenger on mobile devices).
 The Yelp Search API requires a coordinate for exact location search, so the reverse lookup from location-name to coordinate is handled by the the geocoding capability of the Geopy library.
 An alternative (probably more updated and smarter with complex names) would be [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro).
-Optimist Prime currently uses `Geopy`.
-Optimist Prime also offers to save your location for future reference.
+Holoai_Fbagent currently uses `Geopy`.
+Holoai_Fbagent also offers to save your location for future reference.
 ![Smart Location Search](https://monosnap.com/file/5ox1ff0xx1l6r2cjTD7o7Gcb8aqgKF.png)

-Optimist Prime leverage Yelp's API.
+Holoai_Fbagent leverage Yelp's API.
 Included in the code is both the APIv2 (stable) and APIv3 (developer preview).
 Both require you to acquire their API key.

 [Get API key for v2](https://www.yelp.com/developers/manage_api_keys)